 If you want additional wrist and forearm work:

-FitCraft's AI coach Ty includes the full wrist stretch out in your personalized warm-up and cooldown routines automatically.
-Ty's 3D demonstrations show each wrist position from multiple angles, making it easy to match the exact hand and forearm alignment for each stretch direction.
-The app also sends desk-break reminders if your profile indicates sedentary work, programming wrist mobility exercises into those micro-sessions.
+FitCraft's AI coach Ty includes the full wrist stretch out in personalized warm-up and cooldown routines.
+Ty's 3D demonstrations show each wrist position from multiple angles, which helps you match the exact hand and forearm alignment for each direction.
+The app also surfaces desk-break reminders to users whose profile indicates sedentary work, and includes wrist mobility in those micro-sessions when appropriate.

 Frequently Asked Questions